blueCFD/Core/_posts/2017-09-07-bluecfd-core-2016-2-installer-with-openfoam-4.x.md

 [OpenFOAM 4.x](https://github.com/OpenFOAM/OpenFOAM-4.x/).
 No new software has been added.

-As for OpenFOAM 5, this will be released soon in blueCFD-Core 2017-1.
+As for our port of OpenFOAM 5, this will be released soon in blueCFD-Core 2017-1.

 Released elements are: